futurice/windows-app-development-best-practices/README.md

 ### Refer to the right documentation
 | #VS15 #VS13 #UWP #W81 #C6 #C5

 When searching for the official documentation for a class, it's easy to end up somewhere else than the documentation for Universal Apps.
+Generally there are two sets of APIs for Universal Apps: The WinRT API, which is available for .NET languages, C++, and JavaScript, and the .NET for Universal Apps which is available for .NET languages only.
+Notice that F# is currently not supported for UWP apps.

-Generally Universal Apps utilize the new WinRT API (available for all languages) and the .NET for Universal Apps (available for managed languages).
-Many of the classes used in Universal Apps have existed (possible with differences) in incompatible .NET versions.
+Many of the classes used in Universal apps have existed (possible with differences) in incompatible .NET versions.
 Therefore, if you search e.g. for UIElement, you might end up at http://msdn.microsoft.com/en-us/library/system.windows.uielement%28v=vs.110%29.aspx, while the correct documentation for the WinRT class can be found at http://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.xaml.uielement.aspx.

-You know that you are in the correct documentation if it lists Windows Store Apps or Windows Runtime Apps as a supported platform.
+To make sure you're in the correct documentation, check the bottom of the page for Windows Store Apps, Windows Runtime Apps, or Windows 10 device family support.

-The landing base for Universal Apps API documentation cant be found at: http://msdn.microsoft.com/en-us/library/windows/apps/br211369.aspx
+The landing base for Universal Apps API documentation can be found at: http://msdn.microsoft.com/en-us/library/windows/apps/br211369.aspx

+In addition there's a landing page for [UWP development](https://developer.microsoft.com/en-us/windows/windows-apps), as well as specific landing pages for [Design](https://developer.microsoft.com/en-us/windows/design), [Develop](https://developer.microsoft.com/en-us/windows/develop), and [Publish](https://developer.microsoft.com/en-us/windows/publish) related content.
+[Design/Controls and patterns](https://developer.microsoft.com/en-us/windows/design/controls-patterns) can be especially helpful for picking the right controls for your UI.

 ### Use the Live Visual Tree and the Live Property Explorer
 | #VS15 #UWP #W81